ccheptea/beautiful-jekyll/_posts/2020-05-15-angular-meets-elixir-phoenix.md

   - web development
 ---

-I recently started working on an Elixir/Phoenix based project.
+I recently started working on an Phoenix/Elixir based project.
 Well, I'm too rusty for that, I said to myself.
 After many years of OOP I was about to delve into the realm of functional programming.
 But, against common misconceptions, it turned out to be a very fun experience and I literally feel I'm in the safe zone now (pun intended).

-I got so excited with this new discovery that I decided to use Elixir/Phoenix for another project of my own.
+I got so excited with this new discovery that I decided to use Phoenix/Elixir for another project of my own.
 The thing is, I already had the frontend somewhat prototyped in Angular 9, so all I had to do is create a Phoenix/Elixir app that serves an Angular frontend.

 So, let's see how we can make things work.

-### 1. Create the Elixir/Phoenix project
+### 1. Create the Phoenix project

 Open you terminal and navigate to your working directory and create a new Phoenix project.
 We will also specify it doesn't add webpack, that will be taken care of by Angular.